-If you have lost your teeth and need removable dentures, Dr. Price can create a set to look so beautiful and natural, no one will be able to tell they’re not your own teeth.
-But if you are considering having your teeth removed in order to solve your dental issues with dentures, you should know more before you make a decision.
+If you have already lost your teeth and need removable dentures, Dr. Price can create a set to look so beautiful and natural, no one will be able to tell they’re not your own teeth.
+But if you are considering having your teeth removed to solve your dental issues with dentures, you should know more before you make a decision.

 Beautiful Dentures Are Possible